-Tiny flowers can be added to fill out other floral embroidery patterns, but they're also good for adding to covered buttons, shirt cuffs and collars, and for creating tiny tiny stitched jewelry projects.
+Tiny flowers can be added to fill out other floral embroidery patterns, but they're also good for adding to covered buttons, shirt cuffs and collars, and for creating tiny stitched jewelry projects.
 Or, you can stitch up your own miniature embroidered garden.

 Equipment / Tools

-- 1 package embroidery needles
+- Embroidery needles

-- 4 to 6 skeins various colored embroidery floss
+- Various colored embroidery floss

-- 1/4 to 1/2 yard needlework fabric, white cotton, other woven cloth, or plain white handkerchief
+- 1/4 to 1/2 yard Needlework fabric, white cotton, other woven cloth, or plain white handkerchief

 How to Make a Tiny Rose